Clinical Guidelines for the Management of PTSD and Acute Stress Disorder

 CE Course Objectives

-1. Enumerate the individual, manualized trauma-focused psychotherapies that are recommended for patients with PTSD.
+1. Enumerate the three individual, manualized trauma-focused psychotherapies that are recommended for patients with PTSD.

 2. Explain the criteria for how one can meet the trauma definition as outlined in the DSM-5.

 3. Investigate which medication may actually interfere with the extinction of fear conditioning and/or potentiate the acquisition of fear responses and worsen recovery from trauma.

 4. Examine which complementary / integrative treatment there is sufficient evidence to recommend as a primary treatment for PTSD.

 5. Identify the strongest predictor of mental health problems among those deployed to Iraq and Afghanistan.